Sefirot: Ten sefirot

-In Cordoveran Kabbalah, the forces of creation are considered as autonomous forces that evolve independently of one another.
+In Cordoveran Kabbalah, the forces of creation are considered autonomous forces that evolve independently.
 By contrast, in Lurean or Lurianic Kabbalah (the Kabbalah of Isaac Luria), the sefirot are perceived as a constellation of forces in active dialogue with one another at every stage of that evolution.
-Luria described the sefirot as complex and dynamically interacting entities known as partzufim, or faces, each with its own symbolically human-like persona.
+Luria described the sefirot as complex and dynamically interacting entities known as partzufim "faces," each with its own symbolically human-like persona.

 Keter, the Crown, is the first sefirah.
 It is the superconscious intermediary between God and the other, conscious sefirot.
-Three different levels, or "heads", are identified within Keter.
-In some contexts, the highest level of Keter is called "The unknowable head", The second level is "the head of nothingness" (reisha d'ayin) and the third level is "the long head" (reisha d'arich).
+Three different levels, or "heads," are identified within Keter.
+In some contexts, the highest level of Keter is called "The unknowable head," The second level is "the head of nothingness" (reisha d'ayin), and the third level is "the long head" (reisha d'arich).
 These three heads correspond to the superconscious levels of faith, pleasure and will in the soul.